Knowth: Archaeological investigation and restoration

 A brief excavation of the site was carried out in 1941 by Macallister.
-However, major full-scale excavations began on the site in 1962 and were undertaken by George Eogan of University College Dublin.
+However, the first thorough archaeological investigation and excavations of Knowth began in 1962 and were led by George Eogan of University College Dublin.
 When his excavations began, very little was known about the full extent of the site.
 The entrances to the western and eastern passages were discovered in 1967 and 1968 respectively, and, slowly, the layers of activity at the site of Knowth were uncovered.
 The excavation has produced numerous books and reports on the findings.
-The archaeological excavation of Knowth East ended any chance of research on alignments when George Eogan erected the concrete wall across the east-passage entrance.
-The most extensive research on alignments and astronomy at Knowth was carried out by American-Irish researcher Martin Brennan.
+Following the excavation, conservation, restoration and reconstruction works took place.